 "Our expectations were greatly exceeded.
 Bert’s professionalism and expertise in handling my case was greatly appreciated.
 The next best thing to having had this never happen to me was to have the outcome Bert orchestrated." - Mike Gutshall

-Columbia SC Car Accident Attorneys – Helping Across South Carolina
+Columbia Car Accident Lawyer – Helping Across South Carolina

 A car accident lawsuit can ask a court for compensation for your medical bills, repair bills, missed work and any other financial costs that the accident caused, as well as for pain and suffering, permanent disability and other non-economic losses.